arthurflor23/surface-crack-detection/README.md

 ### Citation

-If this project helped in any way in your research work, feel free to cite the following paper:
+If this project has been helpful for your research, please consider citing the following paper:

 ```
 @article{10.1590/s1678-86212021000100498,